Daweet/Datasets/README.md

 # Datasets

-dataset
-Collection of datasets explored in the webpage posts or other repositories in myGitHub
+Collection of dataset explored in the webpage posts or other repositories in myGitHub